 3. Enroll in a prep program.

-There are course providers that offer comprehensive review for students who aspire to take the GRE Chemistry Exam.
+There are course providers that offer comprehensive reviews for students who aspire to take the GRE Chemistry Exam.
 These providers offer different features, so make sure to check each one and look for the best one that fits your needs.
 Also, don’t forget to look for a program that gives detailed answer explanations.

 4. Track review progress.